marekfranczak/PlantProductionManagementApp/README.md

 **2.0** - old database SQLite will be replaced with MySql database.
 App will work on MVC Spring architecture.
 Finished.

+**2.1** - add a REST controller so that the program can be operated through dedicated websites.
+Work in progres.

-**2.1** - add new features as customized database tables, main page.
+**2.2** - add new features as customized database tables, main page.
 Change the template engine to vaadin.
-Work in progres.
+Plans for future.

 **3.0** - App will be published on AWS.
 Propable change of database.
 Plans for future.